GeoBigData/gbdx-training/README.md

 - milestone #5: Register a Custom Task to GBDX using a capability/algorithm that you've developed and use it within a Workflow, locate the output of your Custom Task in your customer S3 bucket

 ___
 We would love to hear your feedback.
-Feel free to email GBDX-support@digitalglobe.com with comments and suggestions.
+Feel free to email GBDX-support@digitalglobe.com with questions, comments or suggestions.